 If you belong to a minority group, take advantage of the scholarships options established specifically for you.
 Most universities want to ensure they are providing equal access to education.
 Therefore, they offer scholarships to members of marginalized groups that may not otherwise have access to the same opportunities as more privileged students.

-Eligible groups include, but are not limited to, women, racial minorities, and members of the LGBTQ community.
+Eligible groups include, but are not limited to, women, racial or ethnic minorities, and members of the LGBTQ community.

 So, what’s next?
 If you’ve done the research and made a list of international scholarships you may be eligible for, now it’s time to apply!

 Many students find this to be the hardest step, but it doesn’t have to be.
 Most study abroad scholarships will have very specific application criteria to follow.
 Consider how competitive it can be to receive a scholarship, make sure you follow all the instructions and double check your work.
 A great first impression is the first step to turning your study abroad dreams into a reality.

 Although applying for global scholarships can be very time-consuming, it is well worth the investment.
 However, you can follow our tips on getting your application ready to make the process much easier!

 To start, it’s important to get organized.
 Make a list of all the scholarships you plan on applying for and then write down which each one requires.
 If you know in advance what you will need for each scholarship, it will be much easier to gather all of the necessary paperwork and documents.
 Oftentimes, different study abroad scholarships will require similar things, such as transcripts, letters of recommendation, and essays.

 You can also make a note of how much each scholarship is worth and rank them by ones you are most eligible for to ones that might be more of a stretch.
 Then, once you’ve organized your list, it’s time to get started!

 Gather the Necessary Documentation